 The Jain scriptures too contain description of Bateshwar.
-According to legends, the 22nd Tirthankar, Lord Neminathji, was born here.
+According to legends, the 22nd Tirthankar, Lord Neminathji, was born at the place called Sauripura just 3 km. from Bateshwar.
 Presently, there are several beautiful Jain temples here.

 Bateshwar is also famous for its annual Cattle Fair, which is now almost four centuries old.
 It is held today also between Bateshwar and Mai, at the same site which was earmarked by King Badan Singh for the fair.
 It is the biggest and the most spectacular Cattle Fair of northern India.

-Accomodation: Rahi Tourist Bungalow, Bateshwar and Many Dharmshalas.
+Accomodation: Rahi Tourist Bungalow, Bateshwar and Many Dharmshalas, Private Hotels at Bah.

 Facts about Bateshwar: